mccright/PythonLoggingExamples/readme.md

 * "**structlog** makes logging in Python faster, less painful, and more powerful by adding structure to your log entries.
 It has been successfully used in production at every scale since 2013" [https://github.com/hynek/structlog](https://github.com/hynek/structlog)

 ### Additional References
+* "Assisted Log Enabler for AWS" - Find resources that are not logging, and turn them on.
+Assisted Log Enabler for AWS is for customers who do not have logging turned on for various services, and lack knowledge of best practices and/or how to turn them on. [https://github.com/awslabs/assisted-log-enabler-for-aws](https://github.com/awslabs/assisted-log-enabler-for-aws)
 * "Python logging: do's and don'ts" [https://www.palkeo.com/en/blog/python-logging.html](https://www.palkeo.com/en/blog/python-logging.html)
 * "Logging in Python like a PRO" [https://blog.guilatrova.dev/how-to-log-in-python-like-a-pro/](https://blog.guilatrova.dev/how-to-log-in-python-like-a-pro/)
 * "The Ins and Outs of Logging in Python, Part 1" [https://monadical.com/posts/ins-and-outs-of-logging-in-python-part-one.html#](https://monadical.com/posts/ins-and-outs-of-logging-in-python-part-one.html#)